-The 2013 WSA Update showed that public supply and industrial-commercial-institutional (ICI) water use together comprised approximately 72 percent of the water use in 2010, accounting for 38 percent and 34 percent respectively (Countryman, et al., 2014).
-The report concluded that existing and reasonably anticipated surface water supplies are adequate to meet projected regional demands through 2035, although the reservoir was vulnerable to salt water intrusion from storm surge associated with hurricanes or tropical storms.
-This potential impact has now been minimized with completion of the new alternative intake facilities.
+The 2013 WSA Update showed that public supply and industrial-commercial-institutional (ICI) water use together comprised approximately 72 percent of the water use in 2010, accounting for 38 percent and 34 percent respectively (Countryman el al. 2014).
+The report concluded existing and reasonably anticipated surface water supplies are adequate to meet projected regional demands through 2035, although the reservoir was vulnerable to salt water intrusion from storm surge associated with hurricanes or tropical storms.